mayaanne/foundations/week-1/git-stretch-error-msgs.md

 'user does xyz'

 ## Seek
 If you don't recognise something, find out what it is.
-Are there new terms you dont recognise?
+Are there new terms you don't recognise?

 ## Reflect
 - Create a my_reflection.md file in this directory (git-github-stretch)
-- For each image, write your analyis of what is happening.
+- For each image, write your analysis of what is happening.
 - Describe what you learned

 <figure>